QIICR/dcmqi-guide/use_cases/freesurfer.md

 were produced by FreeSurfer by segmenting [this DICOM MR series](http://slicer.kitware.com/midas3/download/item/285806/CMET-MRhead.zip).

-We will go over the process of converting this representation into a standardized DICOM Segmentation image object representation.
+We will go over the process of converting this representation into a standardized DICOM Segmentation image object.

 ## Conversion to DICOM SEG